-(D) €85 for solicitors admitted to the Roll of Solicitors 3 years or more on 1 January of the practice year the subject of this application, or €55 for solicitors admitted to the Roll of Solicitors less than 3 years on 1 January of the practice year the subject of this application;

-- (E) €20 for solicitors admitted to the Roll of Solicitors during the practice year preceding this application; and - (F) free membership for solicitors admitted to the Roll of Solicitors for more than 50 years prior to the date of application.
+- 1. €85 for solicitors admitted to the Roll of Solicitors 3 years or more on 1 January of the practice year the subject of this application, or €55 for solicitors admitted to the Roll of Solicitors less than 3 years on 1 January of the practice year the subject of this application; - 2. €20 for solicitors admitted to the Roll of Solicitors during the practice year they are admitted; and - 3. free membership for solicitors admitted to the Roll of Solicitors for more than 50 years prior to the date of application.

 Applicants should choose the appropriate subscription fee.
-Please note that if you are a solicitor newly admitted to the Roll of Solicitors during the practice year preceding this application, you should only pay the fee of €20.
+Please note that if you are a solicitor newly admitted to the Roll of Solicitors, during the practice year you are admitted you should only pay the fee of €20.
 The fee of €55 does not apply to you.

-If you are a solicitor admitted to the Roll of Solicitors during the practise year preceding this application, the fee of €55 applies to you.
+If you are a solicitor admitted to the Roll of Solicitors during the practice year preceding this application, the fee of €55 applies to you.
+The applicable membership fee will appear on the online form depending on the applicant's date of admission to the Roll of Solicitors.